Some links in this article earn us a small commission at no extra cost to you. As an Amazon Associate we earn from qualifying purchases.

 If you only read one entry on this list, make it this one.
 The Osprey Farpoint 40 has quietly become the default choice for serious digital nomads, and after spending time with it, it’s easy to understand why.
 At exactly 40 litres it sits right at the carry-on limit for most major airlines, meaning no checked baggage fees, no waiting at carousels, and no lost luggage nightmares.
 The padded laptop sleeve fits up to a 15″ machine, the lockable zip adds a layer of security in crowded transit hubs, and the harness system distributes weight so well you’ll forget you’re carrying everything you own.
 When you get to your destination, the back panel zips away entirely so it looks like a normal bag rather than a hiking pack.
 Durable, comfortable, brilliantly designed and at $160, arguably the best value travel bag ever made.

-👉 [Check price on Amazon]
+[Check the current price on Amazon]

 2. Nomatic Travel Pack 20L — Best for Minimalists ~$280 on Amazon